Tribalforge/AntiPotionField/readme.md

 #AntiPotionField

 AntiPotionField is a simple plugin that hooks into WorldGuard and set regions where no positive effects can be applied to players and prevents players from drinking potions.
-This is particually usful for PvP arenas where you want players to fight on an even keel.
+This is particually useful for PvP arenas where you want players to fight on an even keel.

 Permissions